masa-sumimoto/html-starter/README.md

 # Overview
 :fish: - :tropical_fish: - :cat2: - :whale2:

-Thank you for your looking at this page.
-This is a starter kit when I use it at html cording work.
+Hello.
+This is my HTML starter kid.
-I will share the environment and some my method.
+I often do HTML static cording with the kid before I start using a framework.
+(I often use Ruby on Rails as main framework.)
+Please refer only to the necessary part.

+※ If you get good starter kid, I suggest [web starter kid of google](https://github.com/google/web-starter-kit).
-※It is under construction in some places..
+※ It is under construction in some places..

 :goat: - :rabbit2: - :octopus: - :cow2: